Variance estimation in graphs with the fused lasso: Experiments

 \subsection{Heteroscedastic case: $K$-NN graphs}

 In this experiment we consider a nonparametric regression setting.
 Specifically, we generate data from the model

 where $U[0,1]^d$ is the uniform distribution.
-In our simulations, we consider $d\in \{2,3\}$, $n \in \{1500,3000,6000,12000\}$, and difference choices of $f_0$ and $g_0$.
+In our simulations, we consider $d\in \{2,3\}$, $n \in \{500,10000,15000,20000\}$, and difference choices of $f_0$ and $g_0$.
 The functions $f_0$ and $g_0$ are taken from the following scenarios:

-\paragraph{Scenario 7.} In this scenario, we let $f_0(z) = 0$ for all $z = (z_1,\ldots,z_d)^{\top }\in \mathbb{R}^d$ and
+\textit{Scenario 7.} In this scenario, we let $f_0(z) = 0$ for all $z = (z_1,\ldots,z_d)^{\top }\in \mathbb{R}^d$ and

-\paragraph{Scenario 8.} We let $g_0$ as in Scenario 6, and let
+\textit{Scenario 8.} We let $g_0$ as in Scenario 7, and let

-for $z \in \mathbb{R}^d$
+for $z \in R^d$

 Based on the above scenarios, we generate 200 data sets and compute the mean squared error of our estimator in (\ref{eqn:def})--(\ref{eqn:estimator2}) averaging over all the repetitions.
-Our estimator is computed using the $K$-NN graph as defined in Appendix \ref{sec:assump2} with $K=5$.
-Table \ref{tab4} seems to corroborate our findings in Theorem \ref{thm5} as our method's performance appears to improve with sample size but worsens when $d$ increases.
+Our estimator is computed using the $K$-NN graph with $K=5$.
+Table \ref{tab:ex3} seems to corroborate our findings in Theorem \ref{thm5} as our method's performance appears to improve with sample size but worsens when $d$ increases.

 Finally, Figure \ref{fig3} provides a visualization of the true signals and the estimated variances for one instance with $n=12000$ and $d=2$.